shk33/Ruby_desing_patterns/README.md

 Strategy Pattern
 "Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it"

+Observer Pattern
+"Define a one-to-many dependency betwee objects so that when one object changes state, all its dependencies are notified and updated automatically "